-Pastoral care is varied by nature and you should ensure that you have appropriate support and permissions before embarking on providing support for somebody with the oftencomplex issues created by past abuse.
+Pastoral care is varied by nature and you should ensure that you have appropriate support and permissions before embarking on providing support for persons with the often complex issues created by past abuse.
 If you are concerned about your ability to provide appropriate pastoral care and/or counselling to individuals in these circumstances, you should contact the Thirtyone:eight 24 Hour Helpline on 0303 003 11 11.
-Thirtyone:eight are able to provide limited support and may be able to suggest organisations or individuals who may be able to assist further.
+Thirtyone:eight can provide limited support and may be able to suggest organisations or individuals who may be able to assist further.